maanh96/8weeksqlchallenge/Case Study #8 - Fresh Segments/A. Data Exploration and Cleansing.md

 | 1209          | 1209     |

 ### 6. What sort of table join should we perform for our analysis and why?
 Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments.interest_metrics and all columns from fresh_segments.interest_map except from the id column.
 From previous question, we know that there are 7 id exist in `interest_map` but not in `interest_metrics`.
 Since our main data is `interest_metrics` table, we could use INNER JOIN / LEFT JOIN with `interest_metrics` as base or INNER  / RIGHT JOIN with `interest_map` as base.
-I prefer using INNER JOIN since it work well with both table as base.

 ``` sql
 SELECT e.*, interest_name, interest_summary, created_at, last_modified